lenafaure/articles/google-maps-api-limit.md

 This means that you will have to somehow iterate through your results to call the [Place Details request](https://developers.google.com/places/web-service/details) by passing it the ID of each of the Places you found.
 The Place Details request is where all the parameters we look for are returned.

-We will do in the callback of our `service.radarSearch` function:
+This will take place in the callback of our `service.radarSearch` function:

 ```
 // Create array for storing results